juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 ## Gluster

 [Gluster](https://github.com/gluster/glusterfs) is a software defined distributed storage that can scale to several petabytes.
-JuiceFS communicates with Gluster via the `libgfapi` library, so it needs to be built separately before used, as follows:
+JuiceFS communicates with Gluster via the `libgfapi` library, so it needs to be built separately before used.

-1. Install `libgfapi` (version 6.0+):
+First, install `libgfapi` (version 6.0+):

 <Tabs>
   <TabItem value="debian" label="Debian and derivatives">